electron/electron/docs/api/in-app-purchase.md

 * `callback` Function (optional) - The callback called when the payment is added to the PaymentQueue.
 * `isProductValid` Boolean - Determine if the product is valid and added to the payment queue.

-You should listen for the `transactions-updated` event as soon as possible in your app and before to call `purchaseProduct`.
+You should listen for the `transactions-updated` event as soon as possible and certainly before you call `purchaseProduct`.

 ### `inAppPurchase.canMakePayments()`